-An account is an individual accounting record of increases and decreases in specific asset, liability, and stockholders' equity accounts.
+An account is an individual accounting record of increases and decreases in specific asset, liability, and equity accounts.
 In its simplest form, an account consists of three parts: (1) the title of the account, (2) a left or debit side, and (3) a right or credit side (it resembles the letter T).
 Accounts are classified as asset, liability, equity, revenue, and expense.
-Accounts with a normal debit balance, such as assets and expenses, are increased when debited and decreased when credited.
-Accounts with a normal credit balance, such as liabilities and revenues, are increased when credited and decreased when debited.
+Accounts with normal debit balances, such as assets and expenses, are increased when debited and decreased when credited.
+Accounts with normal credit balances, such as liabilities and revenues, are increased when credited and decreased when debited.

-SO1,2 BT: C Difficulty: Medium TOT: 5 min.
+LO1,2 BT: C Difficulty: Medium TOT: 5 min.
 AACSB: Comm.
 AICPA BB: CT AICPA PC: Communication